wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/describe-collaboration-solutions-microsoft-365/includes/2-workloads-teams-value-they-provide.md

 **Microsoft Teams** is a hub for teamwork.
 It’s an app for people and teams to come together, stay connected, and get things done, across work, home, school, and on the go.
 Teams helps you pull together a team and connect with colleagues through real-time messaging and engaging and inclusive meetings.
 You can use channels to share files and data, manage tasks, and collaborate on documents with people inside and outside your organization.
 All these features can be done while staying secure and compliant.
-Make Teams your own by adding notes, websites, and integrating with other apps and processes your team uses.<br>
+Make Teams your own by adding notes, websites, and integrating with other apps and processes your team uses.

 Users can access Teams through their internet browser, or by installing Teams on their computer or mobile device.
 Teams comes with many features and functionalities to help your users connect and work together to get things done.